MicrosoftDocs/power-platform/power-virtual-agents/nlu-authoring.md

 4. Select **Create**.

-5. The authoring canvas will open and a new topic, with trigger phrases, as well as one or more nodes, is created for you.
-You can [use Copilot to further refine and update the topic](#use-copilot-to-edit-a-topic), in addition to the [usual ways of editing topics](authoring-create-edit-topics.md).
+5. The authoring canvas will generate and open a new topic, with trigger phrases and one or more nodes, based on what you asked for.
+You can [use Copilot to further refine and update the topic](#use-copilot-to-edit-a-topic), in addition to the [usual ways of editing topics](preview/authoring-create-edit-topics.md).

 ## Use Copilot to edit a topic

 You can use AI to help you modify any topic in your bot.
-The topic doesn't need to have been created with the **Copilot** feature.
+The topic doesn't need to have been created with Copilot.

 1. Open your bot and select **Topics**.
 Select the topic you want to modify, and then **Edit with Copilot** on the menu bar just above the topic's conversation path.